You did your research and selected the platform on which you want to build your B2B e-commerce site.

 Ask if they do all the development tasks themselves, or will a portion be outsourced to another company.
 These tasks can range from designing, coding, content development, marketing, etc. B2B e-commerce websites are complex and require a collaborative and agile process.
 Design and development go hand in hand and should be done in parallel since they require the involvement and input of both teams throughout.

-A company that has a well-versed team capable of handling all the tasks in-house will not only increase overall efficiency, but will also result in a better quality product.
+A company that has a well-versed team capable of handling all the tasks in-house will not only increase overall efficiency, but will also result in a better quality product development.

 If some tasks are outsourced, you cannot expect the same level of synergy between the teams and may result in deficiencies.